CatFeth/mihomo-templates/README.md

-# mihomo-templates
+# CatFeth's Mihomo-Templates
-My Mihomo Templates | All in Direct  &amp; All in Proxy
+My Mihomo-Templates | All in Direct  &amp; All in Proxy